 2. Make sure their bed isn’t too fluffy

 Steer clear of using blankets or pillows for this purpose – they can easily be picked up and torn apart by curious teeth, resulting in feathers everywhere!
+Choosing the right bed can help prevent your puppy from causing more damage for example with dogs scratching their beds.
 Try to pick a bed with thicker fabric, so if they try and chew on it, they’ll cause less damage.

 3. Give them toys instead